Beginner’s Guide to App Localization on Google Play

 Senior App Growth Consultant at AppTweak

-In today’s global market, localization is as important as ever to reach new users and perform well in new markets.
-In terms of ASO, localizing your app’s store listing can help to improve the user journey, conversion, rankings on localized keywords, and overall app exposure and visibility.
+In today’s global market, localization is important to reach new users and perform well in new markets.
+In terms of ASO, localizing your app’s store listing can help improve user journey, conversion, rankings on localized keywords, and overall app exposure and visibility.

 Localization is especially important on Google Play, as Android continues to be the world’s leading mobile operating system with a 71.1% global market share (March 2022).
 Currently, the Google Play Store supports up to 77 locales for localization.
-It is important to understand in which countries and languages your app will be available to be able to maximize your discoverability and expand your global audience.
+It is important to understand in which countries and languages your app will be available to expand your global audience.

-In this blog, we will define some common localization terminology, highlight some important components for localization on Google Play, and provide a complete list of the languages (and corresponding language codes) and regions your app can appear in.
+Read this blog to discover some common localization terminology and important components for localization on Google Play.
+We have also provided a complete list of the languages (and corresponding language codes) and regions your app can appear in.

-Looking for information about localization for iOS?
-Check out this blog to learn more about the benefits of cross-localization on the App Store.
+Check out this blog to learn more about the benefits of cross-localization on the App Store

 Localization terminology